top of page

 We believe that investment top-ups should be included in the ongoing fee.

-While complexity may increase with a higher investment balance, we don't believe someone with £1,000,000 should pay ten times that of someone with £100,000 invested.
+While complexity may increase with a higher investment balance, we don't believe that someone with £1,000,000 invested should pay ten times that of someone with £100,000 invested.

 Conclusion

-As advisers, we have a lot of respect for SJP, and we think that many Independent Financial Advisers (IFA) are secretly jealous of SJP's marketing machine!
+We have a lot of respect for SJP, and we think that many IFAs are secretly jealous of SJP's marketing machine!
 We have many friends who work for SJP, and we often find ourselves defending them on various forums when they have been unfairly treated.

 In terms of their client proposition, there are a few takeaways:

-• SJP isn't necessarily expensive compared to the alternative options for their average client with £175,000 invested, particularly if you can avoid paying the 5% initial fees on ISAs.
-For clients with larger investment balances, we would consider the proposition to be less compelling.
+• SJP isn't necessarily expensive compared to the alternative options for their average client with £190,000 invested, particularly if you can avoid paying the 5% initial fees on ISAs.
+For clients with larger investment balances, the proposition might be considered less compelling.

-• While not appearing to offer anything that a low-cost, globally diversified portfolio doesn't, their investment approach is unlikely to provide the poor returns that some like to point out.
+• While not offering anything that a low-cost, globally diversified portfolio doesn't, SJP's investment approach is unlikely to yield the poor returns that some like to point out.

-• Some may favour working with a FTSE 100 company versus a smaller independent financial advice firm.
-I see this as similar to taking your car for a service.
-Some may prefer the smaller specialist and potentially pay lower costs, while others prefer the reassurance of a franchised dealer and are willing to pay slightly more for it.
-It's probably worth pointing out that Vanguard (the example portfolio used above) has around 8 trillion USD under management, while another firm that many financial planners invest their clients' money with has Nobel laureates consulting with it.
-This means that many seemingly small advice firms can consult and invest with some of the world's biggest investment firms (but as mentioned above, it's unlikely to lead to market outperformance!)
+• Some may prefer working with a FTSE 100 company over a smaller IFA firm.
+We see this as similar to taking your car for a service.
+Some may prefer the smaller specialist who often has a far lower hourly rate, while others prefer the reassurance of a franchised dealer and are willing to pay more for it.
+It's worth noting that independent financial advisers have access to investment firms that dwarf SJP in terms of size and resources.
+For example, Vanguard (the example portfolio used above) has over $10 trillion under management, while Dimensional Fund Advisors has Nobel laureates working with it.

-• We believe the quality of the adviser is where the majority of the value is added in an advice relationship.
+• We believe that the quality of the adviser is where the majority of value is added in an advisory relationship.
 A good restricted adviser may well deliver better client outcomes than a poor IFA.
 Of course, we believe the gold standard for financial planning remains working with an Independent, Chartered Financial Planning firm!

 Our office telephone number is 01932 645150.